TransatAR-Dev-Team/TranslatAR/README.md

 5. The translation service sends translated text to the backend

+6. The backend saves the log to the database

-6. The backend returns the transcribed text and the translated text to Unity
+7. The backend returns the transcribed text and the translated text to Unity

-7. Unity receives the response, logs the message in the console, and displays the translation in the UI
+8. Unity receives the response, logs the message in the console, and displays the translation in the UI

+9. The web portal makes a request to view the translation history

+10. The backend fetches the conversation history from the database

+11. The backend returns the conversation history to the web portal

+12. The web portal displays the converation history

+13. Steps 1 through 12 repeated

 ### Demo clean up